philmar1/GFNseq/README.md

 Change VOCAB and training parameters in configs/config.py

 **TODO:**
+- Include vocab size as parameters of model and env, not as hard coded global variable
 - Add a State class with arguments .is_terminal and method .update(action)
 - Init Env with an s0 state
 - Extend code to include batch size